guinetn/browserLocalHomepage/assets/books/computer_science/algorithms/_algorithms.md

 # ALGORITHMS

+Top-tiers companies don't, generally, care about your library/framework knowledge but they do give attention to your capability on coding and using algorithms.

 - Definition
 - Possible Follow­Up Questions
 - What watch for (what to check to validate the algorithm)

+Most fundamental ones to learn:
+- Sorting algorithms
+- Searching algorithms

+Topics to move further:
+- hashing
+- dynamic programming
+- binary exponentiation

 ::::
 download.page(computer_science/big-o.md)